Bookmap®️ FAQ | Frequently Asked Questions, 2021

 - View order book history in addition to current status.

-- Ability to watch volume profile per a desired time frame.
+- Ability to watch volume profile per the desired time frame.

 Bookmap is aimed for Pro and retail traders to help them improve their short-term decisions.